katonic-dev/Katonic-ML-Marketplace/Time Series Inventory Forecasting/README.md

 The solution provides 30 months forecast of Inventory using historical monthly Inventory data.

 # Product Overview
 Inventory Forecasting generates 30 months of forward forecast of the Inventory using historical data.
-It uses ensemble ML algorithms with automatic model selection algorithms.
-This solution provides consistent and better results due to its ensemble learning approach.
-This solution performs automated model selection to apply the right model based on the input data.
+It facilitates seamless end user experience and satisfied customers.
+It uses Prophet which is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+It works best with time series that have strong seasonal effects and several seasons of historical data.
+Prophet is robust to missing data and shifts in the trend, and typically handles outliers well.

 # Highlights
 1. This solution will take in monthly data as input and provide 30 months future forecast.
-Automatic model selection will automatically identify the set of optimal algorithms and combine their results using ensemble learning to provide the results.

-2. Mphasis Time Series Forecasting can be applied in Inventory Forecasting.
+2. Time Series Forecasting can be applied in Inventory Forecasting.

 3. Need customized Deep Learning and Machine Learning solutions?
 Get in touch!